pcatach/magg/README.md

 - [ ] Fine-tune the queries and database operations to get the most relevant questions.
 - [ ] Bug: if a question belongs to multiple categories, it will be counted multiple times.
+- [ ] Bug: get_questions_per_project() doesn't assign categories to questions.
+- [ ] Bug: limit_per_category and limit_per_project are not enforced really because the paginated calls always return a minimum of 10 questions